I get more calls from Western-trained

 Dandelion (Taraxacum officinale) supports the kidneys, increases

-and digestive secretions.
+immune system and digestive secretions.

 Randy Kidd holds doctorates in veterinary medicine and